rng-guy/NFSMWBartender/README.txt

  • the maximum bounty multiplier for destroying cops quickly,
  • the internal cooldown for regular roadblock spawns,
  • the internal cooldown for Heavy and LeaderStrategy spawns,
- • which vehicles may spawn through HeavyStrategy 3 (ramming SUVs),
+ • which vehicles spawn through HeavyStrategy 3 (ramming SUVs),
- • which vehicles may spawn through HeavyStrategy 4 (roadblock SUVs), and
+ • which vehicles spawn through HeavyStrategy 4 (roadblock SUVs), and
  • which vehicles spawn through LeaderStrategy 5 / 7 (Cross and his henchmen).

 This feature set fixes two bugs: